EXPLORING ABORIGINAL CULTURE THROUGH THE ARTS

 QWUM QWUM SNOW-I-ITH (STRONG TEACHINGS)

-Interactive workshops and storytelling, community subsidized tickets program, field trip program, poster design, and colouring contests.
+Interactive workshops, storytelling, field trip program, subsidized community tickets, poster design and colouring contests.